urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Prerequisites

-Before we can execute the pipeline, we would first provision the infrastructure.
+Before executing the pipeline, the necessary infrastructure must be provisioned.

 **Docker Container Creation**

-This includes building local Kestra image as well as running Kestra and Postgres containers.
+This involves building a local Kestra image and running Kestra and Postgres containers.

 [Kestra](./doc/kestra.md)